 Those who want to unwind and relax are encouraged to take in a winery tour.
 The burgeoning wine industry has helped put Kelowna on the world stage.
 Throughout the hillsides are miles of vineyards with vistas to be enjoyed by all.
 The wineries all welcome visitors to taste their award-winning wines and tour their facilities.

 On the way to Kelowna, you’ll encounter the charming communities of Summerland and Peachland.
 Summerland is located in the heart of the Okanagan fruit belt just north of Penticton.
 It is a spectacular place offering visitors over 2,000 hours of sunshine annually, as well as an incredible landscape of rolling hills, sagebrush, and pine, lush orchards and vineyards.
 Here you’ll find some of the best beaches in the Okanagan.
 Peach Orchard Beach has a water park and boating facilities.
 There’s also Okanagan Provincial Park and Sun Oka Beach Provincial Park, which has a white mile of sandy shoreline.

 Less than 20 minutes north is the historic community of Peachland.
-With a population of just over 5,000 people, this town specializes in orchards and vineyards.
+This town specializes in orchards and vineyards.
 Peachland is a tranquil and charming town, with its doorstep on the banks of Okanagan Lake.
 The best time of year to visit Peachland is in the spring and summer, when the fruit trees are in full bloom and laden with fresh fruit.